Data Centers in Maryland

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Maryland offers a specific sales and use tax exemption for qualifying data center equipment.
-This incentive significantly reduces the capital expenditure required for deploying or expanding IT infrastructure, lowering the total cost of ownership.
+Tax Advantage For Data Centers: The state offers a specific sales and use tax exemption for qualified data center equipment and software.
+This program significantly reduces capital expenditure for large-scale deployments and recurring hardware refresh cycles.

 Natural Disaster Risk